froala/nova-froala-field/README.md

 ## Attachments

-**Nova Froala Field** provides native attachments driver which works similar to [Trix File Uploads](https://nova.laravel.com/docs/1.0/resources/fields.html#file-uploads), but with ability to optimizing images and preserve file names.
+**Nova Froala Field** provides native attachments driver which works similar to [Trix File Uploads](https://nova.laravel.com/docs/1.0/resources/fields.html#file-uploads), but with ability to optimize images and preserve file names.
-Also you have ability to switch to the `trix` driver for using its upload system.
+Also you have an ability to switch to the `trix` driver to use its upload system.

-* Recommended to use `froala` driver (enabled by default) to be able to use current and future additional features for attachments, provided by *Froala*.
+* It's Recommended to use `froala` driver (enabled by default) to be able to use current and future additional features for attachments, provided by *Froala*.

 ### Froala Driver

-For using `froala` driver, publish and run a migration:
+To use `froala` driver, publish and run a migration:

 ```bash
 php artisan vendor:publish --tag=migrations --provider=Froala\\NovaFroalaField\\FroalaFieldServiceProvider